LearnFractal/FractalPlatform.RealWorld/README.md

 We created special [RealWorldComparator](https://fraplat.com/jupiter/RealWorldComparator) web app to compare other FE/BE/Fullstack solutions with Fractal Platform solution.

-At the moment this is smallest fullstack solution in 34kb of sources:
+At the moment this is smallest fullstack implementation in 34kb of sources:
 | File Extension | Length |
 |----------------|--------|
 | .html          | 20 kb  |